 This is whatever happens to make the protagonist stop reacting, and start acting.
 It can be a switch between being passive to being active, like in The Lion King, to being active.
 Or it can mean a change of direction or a different approach, like in The Hunger Games.

-The Complication corresponds with the 3-Act structure’s First Plot Point and is often a MAJOR SCENE.
+The Complication corresponds with the 3-Act structure’s First Plot Point or the End of Act One and is often a MAJOR SCENE.
 Major scenes have their own beginning, middle, and end.

 During or after the Complication, it’s a good idea to show what the antagonist is doing.